-- ARTISYNTH_HOME: This should be set to <ARTISYNTH_HOME>.
-The ArtiSynth launch configuration in artisynth_core achieves this by settingARTISYNTH_HOME to the built-in Eclipse variable \${project_loc}.
-However, for launch configurations defined outside of artisynth_core, it may be necessary to set this variable explicitly. - OMP_NUM_THREADS: Specifies the maximum number of processor cores available for multicore execution. - ARTISYNTH_PATH: A list of folders, separated by semi-colons ";", which ArtiSynth uses to search for configuration files.
+- ARTISYNTH_HOME: If set, this should be set to <ARTISYNTH_HOME>.
+Normally ArtiSynth is able to infer its own location internally, so it is generally uncessary to set this variable explicitly. - OMP_NUM_THREADS: Specifies the maximum number of processor cores available for multicore execution. - ARTISYNTH_PATH: A list of folders, separated by semi-colons ";", which ArtiSynth uses to search for configuration files.
 See Section 10.1.